Cazz7/Cazz7-LogaliGroup-CAP-Project/README.md

 ## Github
  - git add .
- - git commit - m "Enter a comment"
+ - git commit -m "Enter a comment"
  - git push -u origin main (not the best practice in work environment)

 ## Learn More